Flagrant Badassery

 • Knows the difference between string literal and regex metacharacters, and how this impacts the RegExp constructor.

-• Generally knows whether a lazy or greedy quantifier is more appropriate even when it doesn't change what the regex matches.
+• Generally knows whether a greedy or lazy quantifier is more appropriate, even when it doesn't change what the regex matches.

-• Knows how to step through data using the exec method and a while loop.
+• Knows how to iterate over strings using the exec method and a while loop.

 • Knows that properties of the global RegExp object and the compile method are deprecated.